Table of Contents [expand]

 - Remove anything specified in a top-level

-file. - Download, build, and install local dependencies as specified in
+.slugignorefile. - Download, build, and install local dependencies as specified in

 your build file (for example, Gemfile,

-, etc.) with the dependency management tool supported by the language (e.g. Bundler, npm, pip, Maven). - Package the final slug archive.
+package.json,requirements.txt,pom.xml, etc.) with the dependency management tool supported by the language (e.g. Bundler, npm, pip, Maven). - Package the final slug archive.

-Time limit
+Time Limit

-Ignoring files with .slugignore
+Ignoring Files with .slugignore

 If your repository contains files not necessary to run your app, you

-may wish to add these to a .slugignore
+may wish to add these to a .slugignore file in the root of your

 repository.
 Examples of files you may wish to exclude from the slug: